ClarenceYk/gotwitter/README.md

-# GoTwitter - A light and simple to use Twitter SDK implemented using Go
+# GoTwitter - An easy to use Twitter SDK implemented using Go

 *Notice: This project is under deveplopment only implement Application-only authentication after the last commit.*